ryanfiller/gabby2020/src/routes/work/birthdaycards.md

 order: 700
 ---

-Animal Birthday Cards

 Illustrations and hand-lettering for a set of two animal-themed birthday cards.
-Used by the agency culture team, to share fun messages of appreciation to recognize birthdays among co-workers.
+Utilized by an agency culture team to share fun messages of appreciation and recognition during co-worker's birthdays.

 !['alt text here'](images/Doggone-Mockup-Small.jpg)